dgcamblor/UMIvar/Doctorado/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 	- They perform a subgroup analysis for tumor-informed vs. tumor-agnostic studies, favoring the former over the later.

 - Comparison of tumor-informed and tumor-naïve sequencing assays for ctDNA detection in breast cancer [@santonjaComparisonTumorinformedTumornaive2023].
+	- Uses whole-genome rather than whole-exome for somatic mutation identification in the tumor-informed approach.

 -